-Find schools offering paramedic training programs in New York City.
-Learn about career and certification requirements, and get job growth and salary info for paramedics living in New York City.
+Find schools offering paramedic training programs in and around New York City.
+Learn about career and certification requirements, and get tuition info and admission requirements for programs in the New York City area.
 Schools offering Fire & Emergency Services degrees can also be found in these popular choices.

 What You Need to Know

 You could study for one to 1.5 years to earn a paramedic certificate and be prepared for the certification.
 You could also take a little longer to earn a 2-year associate's degree in the field.
 The associate's program includes general education requirements.

 Paramedic Certificate Programs in the New York City Area

 CUNY LaGuardia Community College